 Arthritis is the inflammation of one or more joints.
 It means that the joint is painful, and there is swelling, stiffness, redness, possible deformity and/or a lack of ability to have the full use of the affected joint.

 Numerous forms of arthritis exist, but the most common two are osteoarthritis, and rheumatoid arthritis.
-These conditions can effect the body’s movable joints in the knees, wrists, elbows, fingers, toes, hips, and shoulders as well as the bones of the spine on the neck and back.
+These conditions can affect the body’s movable joints in the knees, wrists, elbows, fingers, toes, hips, and shoulders as well as the bones of the spine on the neck and back.

 What is arthritis?